davidb2/davidb2.github.io-old/_reviews/books.md

         altruism.
         ---
         some more thoughts:
+        very well-written.
+        each essay is merely around 1000 words, so the arguments are not rigorous in any way.
-        very well-written. one of the conclusions reached by Singer is that if if we think that the value of human life is generally equal, then we should reflect this thinking when spending and donating money.
+        one of the conclusions reached by Singer is that if if we think that the value of human life is generally equal, then we should reflect this thinking when spending and donating money.
-        this means that it becomes unjustified to place welfare priority of people of your community above people of other communities.
+        this means that it becomes unjustified to place welfare priority of people of your community above people of other communities. another brief essay is on the proposal to have a universal digital public library.
-        (some more thoughts to be placed here later ...)
         [applied ethics]
       </td>
     </tr>